-Jersey Heritage acts as the guardian of the Island's written and physical heritage and the management and development of the collections is one of our core objectives.
-In 2024 we added 857 objects to the museum collections and over 4,000 boxes of physical material and 13,000 digital files to the archive collections.
+Jersey Heritage acts as the guardian of the Island's written and physical heritage, and the management and development of the collections is one of our core objectives.
+In 2024, we added 857 objects to the museum collections and 4,723 boxes of physical material and 14,384 digital files to the archive collections.

 All collections that are donated, transferred, deposited or purchased are recorded on entry to Jersey Heritage, their physical condition is checked and many are repackaged and cleaned before being placed in our environmentally controlled strongrooms.
-Collections are catalogued on our online database and many are digitised to ensure that they are available for researchers to study.
+Collections are catalogued on our online database and many are digitised to ensure they are available for researchers to study.

 Detailed conservation work will take place on objects that are to be exhibited.
-In 2024 we received a model ship, constructed by French prisoners-of-war from materials including animal bone and human hair.
-The ship was cleaned and will be place in display at the Jersey Museum.
-In 2024 a new collection of artworks by renowned 19th century local artist Philip John Ouless was received by Jersey Heritage after having been purchased at the end of 2023.
+In 2024, we received a model ship, constructed by French prisoners-of-war from materials including animal bone and human hair.
+The ship was cleaned and will be placed on display at Jersey Museum.

+In 2024, a new collection of artworks by renowned 19th century local artist Philip John Ouless was received by Jersey Heritage after being purchased at the end of 2023.
 Comprising over 70 pieces, the collection contained an assortment of oil paintings, watercolours and photographs.
 It was acquired directly from the Ouless family, who had kept the works ever since the artist's death over 130 years ago.